CaddyGlow/qsh/docs/qsh-PROTOCOL.md

 5. Server validates session key
 6. Server sends `HelloAck` with initial terminal state
 7. Session is established

+### 2.3.1 Reattach / Session Persistence

+- The server keeps PTYs alive in a session registry keyed by `session_key`.
+- Only one attachment is active per session; a new attach with the same key replaces the prior client.
+- `Hello` with a known `session_key` reuses the existing PTY and sends the current terminal state; no respawn occurs.
+- Detached sessions linger for 48h by default (configurable via `--session-linger` or `QSH_SESSION_LINGER_SECS`); if idle longer with no attachment, the entry is destroyed.
+- PTY exit immediately tears down the registry entry and notifies any attached client with `Shutdown(ShellExited)`.

 ### 2.4 Session Termination